dstl/IES4/ies.md

 * [DataObject](#{CAC97EB4-E0E8-4576-9637-1FBED5F9FEF2})
 * [JsonData](#{6A9A065C-A31A-42be-B7E2-275F076DCA9D})

 IES distinguished between things in the real world and our representations of them.
 In this case, a Representation is not a PhysicalThing (see Document for the distinction).
-Representations may be documents, videos, blog text, etc. The represents relationship links ExchangedItems to their Representations.
+Representations may be documents, videos, blog text, etc. The represents relationship links Things to their Representations.

 Sometimes it is important to establish arbitrary categories of Representation - such as "financial accounts", "pictures of kittens" or "educational films".
 ContentCategory is used to collect together all Representations of similar content.